olegbelk0test/sw360_docusaurus_test/docs/transactions/game_transactions.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 sidebar_label: Game Transactions Tab
 ---

 # Game Transactions Tab

 Game Transactions Tab is the list of game round actions.
-Game Transaction is created on each game round request &mdash; one row is for the one game transaction (round).
+Game Transaction is created on each game round request&mdash;one row is for the one game transaction (round).
 It may contain wallet operations.

 The operator can view Game Transactions as a single section at the BO: